 Lateral File Cabinets can vary in height and can have 2-5 drawers for files.
 They range in lengths and can be used with modular work stations, cubicles, and many L & U shaped desk units.
 They are good for offices with limited depth, but a lot of wall space.
 They come in widths of 30, 36 and 42 inches.

 Vertical File Cabinets are “skinny” and typically only 15 – 18 inches wide.
 Vertical File Cabinets can vary in height and, therefore, can have 2-5 drawers for files.
 They come in metal, legal, and wood.
 Most businesses use them to store hard copies of customer information.

 This term is used for large tables that aid in business meetings and can usually sit 6-14 or more people.
 Many companies use conference tables in their own room to allow for privacy during meetings.

 Training Tables can come in many shapes and sizes.
 They are used for work areas, training rooms and can be reconfigured to become a conference table if needed.

 The word “pedestal” refers to how the desk is structured on a pedestal leg.
 Pedestal Desks typically are a part of a work station, acting as the arm of the desk extending it out into a L or U shape.

-A return is the name for the middle part of the desk in between a U shaped desk that connects the desk to a credenza and/or hutch.
+A bridge is the name for the middle part of the desk in between a U Shaped Desk that connects the main desk to a credenza.